The President of the State and the Ruler of Ras Al Khaimah offer condolences on the death of Khalfan Matar Al Rumaithi

-Today, His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, offered his condolences on the death of Khalfan Matar Al Rumaithi, during his Highness’s visit to the funeral council in the city of Al Ain.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, offered his condolences on the death of Khalfan Matar Al Rumaithi, during his Highness’s visit to the condolence council in the city of Al Ain.

 His Highness Sheikh Saud bin Saqr Al Qasimi, Member of the Supreme Council and Ruler of Ras Al Khaimah, also offered condolences to the family of the deceased.

-His Highness the President of the State praised the deceased’s exploits and his career of giving, during which he served his country and society with dedication and sincerity over decades.

-During the offering of condolences, His Highness the President was accompanied by His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, and His Excellency Sheikh Mohammed bin Hamad bin Tahnoun Al Nahyan, Special Affairs Advisor at the Presidential Office.
+During the offering of condolences, His Highness the President of the State was accompanied by His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, and Sheikh Mohammed bin Hamad bin Tahnoun Al Nahyan, Special Affairs Advisor at the Presidential Office.

 Follow our latest local and sports news and the latest political and economic developments via Google news